Gone But Not Forgotten

-If you have recently suffered the loss of a pet you may have questions about companion animal cremation services.
+If you have recently suffered the loss of a pet you may have questions about our pet cremation services.

 There are many pet crematoriums across the country offering both local and national services.
 CPC (Cambridge Pet Crematorium) has 30 years of experience, and as the country’s largest pet crematorium we have been at the forefront of personal, caring and ethical pet cremation services.

 What options are available for my pet?

 Your pet is cremated on its own with the ashes returned to you in a casket or urn of your choice.
 You may wish to have the ashes interred in our Garden of Remembrance instead.
 You can also attend the cremation if you wish.

 Your pet will be cremated with other pets.
 A token ash is placed in our communal columbarium.

 This enables you to have a private ceremony in the comfort of your own surroundings.